-- 1. Within 14 days after the submission of documents by the debtor, the loss mitigation contact identified by the creditor shall contact the debtor's attorney, or the debtor, if specifically authorized, and any other Loss Mitigation Party.
-The debtor may contact the person or persons designated by the creditor as the loss mitigation contact at any time. - 2.
-The purpose of the contact is to create a framework for the discussion at the loss mitigation session and to ensure that each of the Loss Mitigation Parties will be prepared to participate meaningfully in the loss mitigation session it is not intended to preclude the introduction of additional issues or proposals that may arise during the session.
-The Loss Mitigation Parties should agree upon: - (a) The time, place and method for conducting the loss mitigation sessions. - (b) The types of loss mitigation solutions under consideration by each party.
+- 1. Within seven (7) days after the designation of contact persons and contact information by the parties, as provided in the Loss Mitigation Order, the contact person designated by each creditor shall contact the debtor's attorney, or the debtor, if specifically authorized, and any other Loss Mitigation Party.
+The debtor may contact the person or persons designated by the creditor as the loss mitigation contact at any time.
+The purpose of the initial contact is to create a framework for the discussion at the loss mitigation session and to ensure that each of the Loss Mitigation Parties will be prepared to participate meaningfully in the loss mitigation session it is not intended to preclude the introduction of additional issues or proposals that may arise during the session.
+During the initial contact phase, the Loss Mitigation Parties should agree upon: - (a.)
+The time, place and method for conducting the loss mitigation sessions. - (b.)
+The types of loss mitigation solutions under consideration by each party. - 2.
+The parties shall also confirm the dates included in the Loss Mitigation Order for the exchange of requested information prior to the loss mitigation session, including the due date for the debtor to complete and return any information request or other loss mitigation paperwork that each creditor may require.
+All such information shall be provided within the time set forth in the Loss Mitigation Order.

-F. LOSS MITIGATION SESSIONS.
+B. LOSS MITIGATION SESSIONS.